andob/rapidroid/README.md

 ### Futures (Promises)

-A future is simply a task which runs on a background thread pool, returns a result, then calls the onSuccess(result) callback or the onError(exception) callback.
+A future is simply a task which runs on a background thread pool, returns a result, then calls the onSuccess(result) callback or the onError(exception) callback on the UI thread.

 ```kotlin
 fun calculateTheMeaningOfLife() : Int